kape6379/Portfolio/PawTrax/README.md

 # Paw Trax
-The Paw Trax App is a web application to help dog owners track their pets’ health through activity and factors such as diet, weight, and training.
+The Paw Trax app is a web application to help dog owners track their pets’ health through activity and factors such as diet, weight, and training.

 ## Features: